jimhigson/oboe.js-dissertation/main/main.md

 HTTP traffic is often compressed using gzip so that it transfers more quickly, particularly for entropy-sparse text formats such as Javascript.
 When measuring a library's download footprint it usually makes more sense to compare post-compression.
-For the sake of adoption smaller is better because site creators are sensitive to the download size of their sites.
+Smaller is better to encourage adoption because site creators are sensitive to the download size of their sites.
 Javascript micro-libraries are listed at [microjs.com](http://microjs.com), which includes this project.
 A library qualifies as being *micro* if it is delivered in 5kb or less,